aws-quickstart/cdk-eks-blueprints/docs/resource-providers/vpc-providers.md

 ## VPC Resourcer Providers

 ### VpcProvider
-If given a VPC id, looks up the corresponding vpc and provides it.
-Otherwise, creates a VPC with the optionally provided CIDRs and subnet CIDRs or the default values and provides it to the stack.
+If given a VPC id, looks up the corresponding VPC and provides it.
+Otherwise, creates a new VPC with the optionally provided CIDRs and subnet CIDRs or the default values and provides it to the stack.

 Example Implementations:
 ```typescript